UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 **CSV import **

 Documentation related to Jitterbug CSV import is located in the departments or G drive: G:\wilson\ts\archival\Jitterbug\"AVitems_import_CSVtemplate".
-Documentation includes a master spreadsheet of audiovisual format identification numbers, a template for CSV import, and sample CSV import data.
+Documentation includes a master spreadsheet of AV format identification numbers, a template for CSV import, and sample CSV import data.

 Below are the steps for creating and importing a CSV import into Jitterbug.